CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 ## Connect to a PostgreSQL Cluster

-By default, the PostgreSQL Operator creates a database inside the cluster with the same name of the cluster, in this case, `hippo`.
+By default, PGO creates a database inside the cluster with the same name of the cluster, in this case, `hippo`.
 Below demonstrates how we can connect to `hippo`.

 ### How Users Work